gadomski/bradygadomski.com/contents/index.md

 - Sturdy shoes (tennis shoes, running shoes are ok)
 - A warm layer for the evenings
 - Swimsuit
+- Towel (for swimming and bathing)
 - Party clothes
+- ...any other stuff as you see fit

-The ranch is a completely outdoor setting, with uneven surfaces including grass and gravel, so please pack appropriate shoe attire.
+The ranch is a completely outdoor setting, with uneven surfaces including grass and gravel, so make sure to pack appropriate shoe attire.

+There will be hiking and other adventures happening throughout the weekend, so bring any gear that you'd like to have to get outside and play!

 ## Ranch classy